rust-lang/rfcs/text/0000-failure-box.md

 # Summary

-This RFC proposes the introduction of a `Failure<T>` wrapper type for errors and modifications to the `Error` trait for better error interoperability and debugging support.
+This RFC proposes changes to the `Error` trait and the introduction of a `Failure<T>` wrapper type for errors and modifications to the `Error` trait for better error interoperability and debugging support.

 The changes as an overview: